daleonpz/baremetallics/_posts/programming/2020-04-18-tdd-library-dependency.md

 The concepts you'll read here are from the book [Test-driven development for embedded C](https://amzn.to/2wsWFnp).
 We recommend you read it.
-You can find great books in our curated [booklist]({{site.baseurl}}/books).
+And you can find more great books in our curated [booklist]({{site.baseurl}}/books).

 # What are third-party libraries?
 Nowadays is common to use libraries or code from external sources.
 Github.
 BitBucket.
 Software development kits (SDKs).
 Just to mention some.
 These libraries are known as **third-party libraries**.

-> Don't Reinvent The Wheel.
-Use third-party libraries.
+> Third-Party Libraries Are Great.
+You Shouldn't Reinvent The Wheel.

+For example.
 Let's say you use third-party libraries for the I2C bus, UART bus and real-time operating system (RTOS).
 Look at the picture to have a better idea.

 ![library dependency](/images/posts/library-dependency.png)

 You will build your application based on these libraries.
-You are ready to apply TDD. **But what if they change?**
+You are ready to apply TDD.
+Everything sounds great.

+**But what if they change?** What if they don't have support anymore?
+What if your client decided to change the communication protocol?

+So...
 How can you make your application and test code bulletproof?

 # Bulletproof Code.
 Breaking Third-party libraries' dependency.
 In our previous [post]({% post_url programming/2020-04-11-tdd-cmock %}), you learned about how to use [CMock](http://www.throwtheswitch.org/cmock) to **emulate libraries' behaviors**

-The idea with CMock was to use an alternative version of the original library.
+The idea behind CMock was to use an alternative version of the original library.
 But only during testing.
 Check the next picture.

 ![cmock](/images/posts/cmock-idea-test.png)